-Each year, students must meet with a counselor and/or attend an informational meeting (taking place in the early Spring), complete an Intent to Participate form, and submit this form to the school counselor no later than the last school day of March in order to be considered for eligibility for the following school year.
+Each year, students must meet with a counselor and/or attend an informational meeting, complete an Intent to Participate form, and submit this form to the school counselor no later than the date assigned.
 The form must be completed by students with any interest in the CCP courses.
 Interested students and parents should contact a school counselor for additional information.